 At a reception for Spain's Princess Elena in Tokyo in 1986, Masako was introduced to the Crown Prince Naruhito.
 He became immediately enamored and began courting her.
 Masako, however, was not particularly interested in the prospect of a royal life, which she no doubt suspected would severely restrict her independent nature, and the promising career she had worked hard for.
 Instead of immediately accepting the prince's proposal, she began a two-year study at Oxford as part of an assignment from the Foreign Ministry.

-After the third time the proposal was extended, Masako at last relented, and married the Crown Prince in 1993 in a traditional ceremony.
-Many Japanese women who had followed the long courtship were surprised and even disappointed.
-They had admired her independence and the promise she represented to change the traditional status of women in Japanese society.
-They still believed that her presence in the royal family would be an opportunity for more progressive changes within the rigid Imperial Palace.
+After the third time the proposal was extended, Masako at last relented, and married the crown prince in 1993 in a traditional ceremony.
+Many Japanese women who had followed the long courtship had admired Masako's independence, and hoped that her presence in the royal family would be an opportunity for more progressive changes within the rigid Imperial Palace.